renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

 ## Future Plans for Avalytics

 - Users can be allowed to download source data used in creating the visualizations, possibly at a minor charge, opening the door for revenue and datanomics.
 - Users can be allowed to select other [color palettes](https://www.crazyegg.com/blog/website-color-palettes/) for the visualizations.
 These palettes can include pallets that are suitable for [color blindness](https://www.color-blindness.com/), similar to [R packages for color blindness](https://www.datanovia.com/en/blog/top-r-color-palettes-to-know-for-great-data-visualization/).
+Another possibility is to use [color palettes inspired by photos of nature](https://sarahrenaeclark.com/color-palettes/).
 - Several other analyses categories and types can be added to the app.
 These extensions include analysis of Whales, MemPools, Bridges, and other networks, in comparison and conjunction with Avalanche C-Chain.
 - Sliding news tickers can be added, at least as a footer in the main Dashboard screen, that would display prices of Avalanche C-Chain tokens dynamically.
 Several Javascript libraries can be used to this end, including [react-ticker](https://github.com/AndreasFaust/react-ticker), [dynamic-marquee](https://github.com/tjenkinson/dynamic-marquee), and [react-native-text-ticker](https://github.com/deanhet/react-native-text-ticker).
 - Several other calculations, especially with respect to volatiliy, and specifically the ["VIX Fear-Greed Index"](https://youtu.be/56gI9mMOczw) calculations can be done through collecting more data with other API, such as [Binance Market Data endpoints](https://github.com/binance/binance-spot-api-docs/blob/master/rest-api.md#market-data-endpoints) and [FTX Grouped Orderbooks](https://docs.ftx.com/#grouped-orderbooks).